-- If your water heater is gas, make sure to turn off the gas line leading to your unit.
+- If your water heater uses gas, make sure to turn off the gas supply to your unit.

-- You’ll then disconnect the gas line from your unit.
+- Disconnect the gas line from your unit.

 - Replace the unit and reconnect the pipes and power.

-Condensation is another issue you may find with water heaters.
-Your boiler location should not be too cool and well ventilated to prevent condensation occurring.
+Condensation is another common issue with water heaters.
+Your boiler location should not be too cool and be well ventilated to prevent condensation from occurring.

-Here’s what you can do if you see condensation:
+Here’s what to do if you see condensation:

 - Let the unit sit idle with the power and gas shut off for a few hours.

 - If the water stops, it’s condensation.
-Just lower the thermostat and turn the power back on.
+Simply lower the thermostat and turn the power back on.

-- If the issue doesn’t resolve, you may need to replace the unit with something more insulated.
+- If the issue doesn’t resolve, you might need to replace the unit with something better insulated.

-Condensation can also occur short term when a new unit is installed.
-If the water filling the tank hasn’t had the chance to heat up yet, it needs time to catch up.
+Condensation can also occur briefly when a new unit is installed.
+If the water filling the tank hasn’t had a chance to heat up yet, give it time to catch up.

-But it’s important to perform annual maintenance on your water heater.
-This helps you to prevent issues arising and quickly become aware of any that do.
+It’s important to perform annual maintenance on your water heater.
+This helps you prevent issues from occurring and means you can quickly address any that do.

 At the first sign of your water heater leaking, identify the source and fix the issue.
-In many cases, you may just need to tighten a valve or connection.
+In most cases, you should only need to tighten a valve or connection.
 However, if you notice corrosion, some parts may need to be replaced.